 You must decide whether to create your own business website or get someone else to do it for you.
 Doing it yourself can save money, but the results might not be great.
 Another option is to use one of the many online marketplaces to sell your goods such as Amazon, ebay, notonthehighstreet and etsy.
 These online platforms can allow you to bring your goods to, and test, the market for your goods before committing to a fully-fledged ecommerce site.

-With this in mind, you might prefer to pay a professional website designer.
-This should give better results, and will cost around £300-£600 per day.
-For around £2,000 you should get a service which includes design, domain name registration and arranging hosting of your site by an internet service provider.
-Setting a budget and a clear brief can help you minimise the costs.
+Or you may decide to use a professional website developer.
+This will cost around £300-£600 a day and will include design, build, domain name registration and hosting of your site.
+The total cost will vary depending on your requirements - setting a budget and a clear brief can help you minimise the costs.

 Website information you must include